fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Hey Fredrik.
+Do you think Typescript is becoming a requirement in the job market ?

 > Hi fredrik, great advice.
 I am a front end developer. work on react js mostly.
 What are your thoughts on keeping up with skills and expertise while working as individual ?

 > I'm a software engineer who works mostly on Java.
 What can I start doing now that will help me in my career in long run?